sakshisingh1809/lichtblyck_forecasting/README.md

 # Extended `pandas` functionality

-* The `DatetimeIndex` is extended with a `.duration` property, which returns the difference between the current timestamp and the next timestamp (i.e., the duration of its values) in hours.
+* `DataFrame` and `Series` are extended with a `.duration` property, which returns the duration of each current timestamp in hours.

-  This removes the necessity of adding a dedicated column to the dataframe just to store this type of data.
-Which is data that is more closely linked to the index anyway.
+  This removes the necessity of adding a dedicated column to the dataframe just to store this type of data (or to repeatedly calculate it manually).

+---

+(to do, but in separate object)

 * `DataFrame` and `Series` are extended with a `.q` property, which returns a Series with the quantity [MWh] of each timestamp.
 It calculates these by, for a DataFrame, multiplying its column `'w'` with its`.index.duration`.
 And for a Series, multiplying it with its `.index.duration`, if its name is `'w'` or starts with `w_`.
 (For both: unless a column `'q'` exists; in that case, that column is returned.)